Netflix/vmaf/README.md

 `make`

+to build the binaries.

 There is a subdirectory named python.
 Add the python subdirectory to the environment variable PYTHONPATH:

 `export PYTHONPATH=[path_to_repo_dir]/python:$PYTHONPATH`

 ##Testing

-The package has thus far been tested in Ubuntu 14.04 LTS.
+The package has thus far been tested in Ubuntu 14.04 LTS and Mac OS X 10.10.5.

 After installation, run:

-`./test`

-If you see warning messages, some tests have been skipped due to missing packages.
-You can resolve the warning messages by following the Optional Installation instructions below.

-##Execution
+`./unittest`

+##Basic Usage

-There are two execution modes to run VMAF -- single mode and batch mode.
+There are two basic execution modes to run VMAF -- single mode and batch mode.

 To run VMAF on a single reference/distorted video pair, run:

-`./run_vmaf [format] [width] [height] [ref_video] [dis_video]`
+`./run_vmaf format width height reference_path distorted_path`

-where format is among yuv420p, yuv422p, yuv444p (YUV 8-bit) and yuv420p10le, yuv422p10le, yuv444p10le (YUV 10-bit little endian).
+where 'format' is among yuv420p, yuv422p, yuv444p (YUV 8-bit) and yuv420p10le, yuv422p10le, yuv444p10le (YUV 10-bit little endian).

 For example: